shubhammlondhe2005/python/README.md

 # 📂 Repository Structure

-The repository will gradually grow into the following structure:
+The repository will gradually evolve toward:

 ```text
 python/